Peekskill, New York: Camp Peekskill and Fort Independence

-On the north bank of Annsville Creek as it empties into the Hudson, Fort Independence combined with Forts Montgomery and Clinton to defend the Hudson River Valley.
-Fort Independence was built in August 1776, while Forts Montgomery and Clinton were started in June.
-Fort Hill Park, the site of Camp Peekskill, contained five barracks and two redoubts.

 Settlement was slow in the early 18th century.
-By the time of the American Revolution, the tiny community was an important manufacturing center, which made it attractive to the Continental Army, which established an outpost here in 1776.
-Several creeks and streams powered mills, which provided gunpowder, leather, planks, and flour.
+By the time of the American Revolution, the small community of Peekskill was an important manufacturing center, which made it attractive to the Continental Army.

+In 1776, it established an outpost here, called Camp Peekskill, which contained five barracks and two redoubts.

+Several creeks and streams powered the Peekskill mills, which provided gunpowder, leather, planks, and flour.
 Slaughterhouses provided fresh meat, easily shipped from docks along the river.
-Much was needed to support several other forts and garrisons located to support the Hudson River Chains between Bear Mountain Bridge and Anthony's Nose during the Revolution to prevent British naval passage upriver.
+Much was needed to support Fort Independence and several other forts and garrisons protecting the Hudson River Chains between Bear Mountain Bridge and Anthony's Nose, constructed to prevent British naval passage upriver.

 Though Peekskill's terrain and mills were beneficial to the Patriot cause, they also made tempting targets for British raids.
-The most damaging attack took place in early spring of 1777, when an invasion force of a dozen vessels led by a warship and supported by infantry overwhelmed the American defenders.
+The most damaging attack took place in early spring of 1777, when an invasion force of a dozen vessels led by a warship and supported by infantry overwhelmed the American defenders of Camp Peekskill, who had to burn the barracks, storehouses, and the wharf and retreat north.
+In 1929, the Village of Peekskill would purchase the site to preserve its history, becoming Fort Hill Park.

+Fort Independence combined with nearby Forts Montgomery and Clinton to defend the Hudson River Valley.
+Initially called Fort Constitution, Fort Independence was built in August 1776 on Roa Hook, a small peninsula on the north bank of Annsville Creek as it empties into the Hudson roughly a mile south of the village of Peekskill.
+It was evacuated in October 1777 when the other two forts fell after the Battle of Forts Clinton and Montgomery.

+The abandoned fort was destroyed by British troops, and the site was later obliterated by quarry operations.

 On leaving New Windsor in June 1781, Washington briefly established his quarters at Peekskill.